dataclair-ai/mlprague2022/README.md

    - either transform them on your own using command - `make dataset`
    - or download preprocessed data using command - `make blob`

+> On M1 Macs you must replace `tensorflow` with `tensorflow-macos` and remove `tensorflow-io-gcs-filesystem` from `requirements.txt`.
+More info [here](https://developer.apple.com/metal/tensorflow-plugin/).

+> For running in Google Colab replace first cell in notebooks with content from `src/practice/colab_settings.ipynb`.

 # Contribute
 Should you encounter any problem, or find any errors (typos, bugs), feel free to open an issue or PR directly.
 We use [black](https://black.readthedocs.io/en/stable/) for code formatting (including notebooks), so please ensure your code was formatted the same way before submitting it.